 Cristhian lives with his father and his mother.
-He is responsible for helping in the kitchen and cleaning.
 His father is sometimes employed and his mother maintains the home.
+Cristhian works at home helping in the kitchen and cleaning.
 There are 4 children in the family.

 Cristhian lives in the mountainous community of Ramón Rubio, home to approximately 15,200 residents.
 Typical houses are constructed of earthen floors, wood walls and tin roofs.
 The regional diet consists of maize, chicken, fish, bread, cassava, beef, plantains and rice.